filecoin-project/lotus-docs/content/en/docs/getting-started/what-is-lotus/index.md

 ### Reference

-Other computers will refer to this node for how to talk to other computers.
+Other computers refer to this node for how to talk to other computers.

 So let's review.
 A _node implementation_ is: